San Juan Guarita

 San Juan Guarita is a municipality in the Honduran department of Lempira.

-San Juan Guarita is one of the smallest municipalities of the Honduran Lempira department.
+It is one of the smallest municipalities of the Honduran Lempira department.
 The best way to go to Guarita is via Santa Rosa de Copán-San Marcos de Ocotepeque-Cololaca-Guarita and it takes about 2.5 hours.

 History

 In the census of 1887, it appears as "El Rodeo", of Guarita municipality.
-In the administration of Rafael Lopez Gutierrez, a decree was emitted to create the municipality on February 21, 1921.
+In the administration of the president, Rafael Lopez Gutierrez, a decree was emitted to create the municipality on February 21, 1921.
 It was created with land that remained after its inhabitants sold the land to the "Ladinos" of Guarita.
 This caused problems to acquire the official land titles, and they decided to separate from Guarita.

 Between 1917 and 1919, the Amerindians tried to negotiate their land title, and this produced internal friction and disputes amongst Amerindians and Ladinos.
 Guarita became a city on February 26, 1934.
-Under the decree No 1187, the municipality of "San Juan Guarita".
+Under the decree No 1187, the municipality of "San Juan Guarita" was created.
 On July 4, 1929, the governor of Lempira department and the military chief laid out the boundaries of the municipality, including its villages.
-It had to be respected by both municipalities and its adjudged rights forcing them to take the correcting measures by the Legislative Power. it was subscribed in both municipalities.
-But the differences continued among the towns.
+It had to be respected by both municipalities and its adjudged rights forcing them to take the correcting measures by the Legislative Power.
+It was subscribed in both municipalities, but the differences continued among the towns.
 In 1935, the people were able to get a legitimate copy of the land titles and therefore the relationships among the inhabitants of both municipalities were improved.

 Geography

 San Juan Guarita is based on the half of a mountain.
 It is surrounded by pine and oak tree forests.
 Also the mountains and hills are very steep and irregular.
 The weather has changed from cool to warmer every year due to the Forest exploitation.
+In 2020, San Juan Guarita had 3.13 kha covered by natural forests.
+It extended over 62% of the municipality's land area.
+In 2023, it lost 1 ha of its natural forest areas.